matrix-org/go-neb/README.md

  - `DATABASE_URL` is where to find the database file.
 One will be created if it does not exist.
 It is a URL so parameters can be passed to it.
 We recommend setting `_busy_timeout=5000` to prevent sqlite3 "database is locked" errors.
  - `BASE_URL` should be the public-facing endpoint that sites like Github can send webhooks to.
  - `CONFIG_FILE` is the path to the configuration file to read from.
 This isn't included in the example above, so Go-NEB will operate in HTTP mode.
+ - `LOG_DIR` is a directory that log files will be written to, with log rotation enabled.
+If set, logging to stderr will be disabled.
 Go-NEB needs to be "configured" with clients and services before it will do anything useful.
 It can be configured via a configuration file OR by an HTTP API.

 ## Configuration file